Red Hill Lutheran

 Jim taking a break during a Saturday work party to install a new wooden fort play structure in the back corner of the school playground.
 Steve recalls this event and also has a particular memory of Jim and others digging a massive hole to unearth a large palm tree from the inner walled play yard used by the youngest children.

-Jim was ever-ready with a corny “dad joke” or a funny face.
+Jim was always ready with a corny “dad joke” or a funny face.

 Jim hard at work in the principal’s office with at banner featuring the RHLS Eagles emblem proudly displayed behind his desk.
 The high-soaring eagle is the most common emblem of the Apostle John, especially in his role as the author of the fourth Gospel.
 It represents his ability to rise to great theological heights and the divine perspective of his writings—a goal the school wished to emulate.